Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

   [no]:  y
 ```

-Taking a look at the directory after this command would show:
+The directory after this command would show:

 ```
 $ ls
 contrast.jks
 ```

-### Create A CSR For Existing Keystore
+### Create a CSR

-A certificate signing request (CSR) is what your Certificate Authority needs from you in order to create a SSL Certificate.
+A certificate signing request (CSR) is what your certificate authority (CA) needs from you in order to create a SSL Certificate.

 ```
 keytool -certreq \